C22-PS121/machine-learning/README.md

 ![ML Dantion Header Image](https://user-images.githubusercontent.com/103911439/171101476-9f292d3b-3b90-4f76-b61b-29890768f54e.png)
 # dantion-ml-bangkit-capstone
 This project is about traffic accident and street crime audio-based detection.
-We created this project to complete our study in Bangkit 2022 led by GoTo, Traveloka and Tokopedia
+We created this project to complete our study in Bangkit 2022 led by Google, GoTo, and Traveloka.

 ## Executive Summary
 Indonesia is one of the countries that has a fairly high level of transportation use.
 Given the high degree of transportation use, it is predictable that there have been a number of